 As we construct our new facility and get closer to operational status, Restoration Fuels will begin the process of hiring staff for our anticipated needs.
 These needs include administrative support, technical staff, and laborers.
 The following are some of the employment opportunities and essential job responsibilities we currently anticipate:

-Assistant Plant Manager/Plant Engineer – This position is an exempt salaried position and will be responsible for supporting the Operations Manager in all aspects of the operations.
+Assistant Plant Manager/Plant Engineer/Torrefier Production Supervisor – This position is an exempt salaried position and will be responsible for supporting the Operations Manager in all aspects of the operations.
 Additionally, this position will support organization growth opportunities as well as plant engineering and maintenance activities.
-Minimum requirements for this position include engineering diploma (preferably mechanical engineering) and at least three years of work experience in a manufacturing environment.
+An engineering diploma is preferred for this position (preferably mechanical engineering) but not a strict requirement.
+At least five years of work experience in a manufacturing environment.

 Purchasing & Administrative Support – This position is a non-exempt salaried position and will be responsible for supporting all administrative functions of the organization including the purchase of raw material and operating & maintenance supplies, logistics support as needed, and accounting support as needed as well as essential administrative functions.